joskid/django-hashtags/README.rst

 sender
     The model class.
 instance
-    The actual instance being saved or updated. hashtagged_field_list
+    The actual instance being saved. hashtagged_field_list
     String list of the model fields that has hashtags to be tracked.
     Default: None